hoggwesley/weavr-alpha/README.md

 - **Document Analysis**: Identifies sections, key passages, and themes in your documents
 - **Persistent Storage**: Maintains structured knowledge between sessions for faster startup
 - **File Monitoring**: Watches for changes in your knowledge base and updates the structured memory in real-time
+- **Intelligent File Prioritization**: Prioritizes files based on directory depth, keywords, and recency when file limits are reached
+- **Knowledge Context Management**: Allows clearing knowledge context without disabling the system

 #### AI Generation

 - **Gemini Integration**: Uses Google's Gemini Flash 2.0 as the primary language model
 - **Context Injection**: Directly injects relevant structured knowledge into the model's context window
 - **Configurable System Prompts**: Allows customization of AI behavior through editable system prompts
+- **Document Title Awareness**: Enhanced recognition of document titles in queries for more relevant responses

 #### Configuration System